Aircraft Controller

 Readouts

-component can be helpful as it shows the basic flight data.
+For testing purposes a DemoReadouts component can be helpful as it shows the basic flight data.
 This step is optional but recommended.

 - Create a new UI

-and create a childPanel
+Canvasand create a childPanel.

 - Adjust the panel so that it covers the whole canvas and remove the background